Lam Ching-Ying / Moon Lee / Chin Siu-Ho / Ricky Hui

-Here Lam Ching-Ying plays priest Kau who in a attempt to Rebury a rich mans fathers corpse which is buried in poor ground ( The Chinese believe that if bodies are buried in poor or evil ground where maybe bad things have happened that bad luck will befall the following generations) is amazed to find the body still intact and is taken back to his place of worship so he may prepare for reburial to stop the body from rising ,but these attempts fail and the body becomes a Jiang-shi ( hopping Vampire) .
+Here Lam Ching-Ying plays priest Kau who in an attempt to Rebury a rich man's fathers corpse which is buried in the poor ground ( The Chinese believe that if bodies are buried in the poor or evil ground where maybe bad things have happened that bad luck will befall the following generations) is amazed to find the body still intact and is taken back to his place of worship so he may prepare for reburial to stop the body from rising, but these attempts fail and the body becomes a Jiang-shi ( hopping Vampire).

-Now this Vampire hops around killing people and in the fight to stop it one of Kau's disciples Man Choi (here played by Ricky Hui) gets infected and is on vampire watch to stop him turning in to one himself,on top of this his other disciple Tsau Tsang (played by Chin Siu Ho) gets possessed by a ghost of a woman who wants to take his soul.
+Now this Vampire hops around killing people and in the fight to stop it one of Kau's disciples Man Choi (here played by Ricky Hui) gets infected and is on vampire watch to stop him from turning into one himself, on top of this his other disciple Tsau Tsang (played by Chin Siu Ho) gets possessed by a ghost of a woman who wants to take his soul.

-So along with these problems Kau must fight to save the community from the Vampire ,but is accused himself by the police who is after having a relationship with the Vampire's sons Daughter here played by Moon Lee .
+So along with these problems, Kau must fight to save the community from the Vampire but is accused himself by the police who is after having a relationship with the Vampire's son Daughter here played by Moon Lee.

-What ensues is a action packed 90 minutes where Tsau is confronting his own feelings for a ghost, Man Choi falling for Yan (Moon Lee) & not obeying Priest Kau and is slowly turning Vamp.
+What ensues is an action-packed 90 minutes where Tsau is confronting his own feelings for a ghost, Man Choi falling for Yan (Moon Lee) & not obeying Priest Kau and is slowly turning Vamp.

 Score out of Ten = 10